 The first edition of Cell Tracking Challenge was held under the auspices of the IEEE International Symposium on Biomedical Imaging (ISBI) in San Francisco in April 2013.
 The second and third editions were hosted by ISBI 2014 in Beijing and ISBI 2015 in New York.
 The report on the three challenge editions was published in Nature Methods.
 Since February 21st, 2017 the challenge is open for online submissions that are monthly evaluated and ranked.

 One Challenge, Two Benchmarks: In October 2018 a new “spin-off” time-lapse cell segmentation benchmark was launched to address numerous requests for benchmarking only cell segmentation methods.
-This activity was initially held under the auspices of ISBI 2019, with a challenge workshop taking place in Venice in April 2019.
+This activity was initially hosted by ISBI 2019 in Venice in April 2019.
 After this launching event, both the Cell Tracking Benchmark and the Cell Segmentation Benchmark continue running online and share the same datasets.
 To take part in one or both of these benchmarks, you can freely download the Datasets but you need to register to submit your results for evaluation.